m1guel929/RiPSIG-DRIPP/README.md

 Of course, it's also not useful because it can only run with a local MySQL server.
 For this to be really useful, it has to (1) work over the internet, and (2) have a GUI, probably through a website, and (3) an actual search bar.
 Send me the link when you manage to do that, I'd love to see it!

-For any questions about this stuff, shoot an email to miguel.singian@obf.ateneo.edu.
+For any questions about this stuff, shoot me an email at miguel.singian@obf.ateneo.edu.

 Good luck, peace.